House sitting: Growth of house sitting

 House sitting has evolved from its original purpose of local sitters helping regional pet owners, to a much wider network of international house sitters who travel the world looking after other people's homes and pets.
 This is a year-round option for people who prefer to take vacations where they can live locally with the company of pets, or who want to live a full-time alternative lifestyle.
 There are an increasing number of full-time house sitters who have sold or never owned properties and choose to live life as location-independent travelers.

 The industry is supported by a number of professional international and regional house-sitting websites that match house sitters with homeowners around the world following the principles of the sharing economy, whereby pet- and home-care services are provided in exchange for free accommodation.

-Popular countries supporting the growth of this travel niche include the UK, US, Canada, Australia, and New Zealand, but can include any smaller destination where expats and retirees have created new communities.
-Often through word-of-mouth recommendation, there is a booming number of world travelers, retirees, and nomad workers all looking for alternative accommodation options, all of whom are contributing to the growth of the house-sitting industry.
-House sitting in Europe has become an especially popular job, and it serves as a win—win scenario for both house sitter and homeowner.
-Many areas of Europe have now become major destinations for long-term house sitters.

 Practicalities

 Members of house sitting websites often pay an annual subscription fee to be part of a network, where they can advertise house sits, or apply for house sitting assignments.
 Members can use the service as many times as they like for the duration of their membership.

 Competition can be steep, as more people are learning about the money-saving benefits of house sitting.
 Having an understanding of how house-sitting platforms work and what home owners expect from a house sitter (such as background checks, written agreements, and references) enables sitters, especially new house sitters, to secure house sits in the locations they desire.

+Some house sitting gigs are pay based, but other platforms use a sharing economy model where the home owner and the house sitter pay the platform a monthly or yearly fee.

+Both the free and the paid models of house and pet sitting platforms act as matchmakers connecting the two parties.